AlfredMoore/Programming_CheatSheet/README.md

 val = *ptr;      // operator * to get the value

 // Declaration
 void fun1 (int& n1, int& n2)    // type & to define reference.
-Reference is an alias
+Reference is an alias.
+We use this to direct modify the arguement from upper function
 {
   int temp = n1;                // variable n1 is an alias
   n1 = n2; n2 = temp;